5gif/fssstudy/README.md

-# fssstudy
+# About

-FSS Study dashboard
+Study of IMT to FSS Satellite Receiver